 Goodwill is measured as the excess of the cost of acquisition over the sum of the amounts assigned to identifiable tangible and intangible assets acquired less liabilities assumed.
 Goodwill and indefinite-lived intangible assets are recorded at cost; intangible assets with definitive lives are amortized over their useful lives.
 For goodwill and intangible assets with indefinite lives, we perform an impairment assessment at the reporting unit level on an annual basis as of the end of our October month end or more frequently if circumstances warrant.
 Our annual impairment assessment is a two-step process.
 The first step requires a comparison of the implied fair value of each of our reporting units to the respective carrying value.
 If the carrying value of a reporting unit is higher than its fair value, there is an indication that impairment may exist and the second step of the evaluation must be performed.
-In the second step, the potential impairment is calculated by comparing the implied fair value of the reporting unit's goodwill is greater than the implied fair value of its goodwill, an impairment loss will be recognized for the excess.
+In the second step, the potential impairment is calculated by comparing the implied fair value of the reporting unit's goodwill with the carrying value of the goodwill.
+If the carrying value of the reporting unit's goodwill is greater than the implied fair value of its goodwill, an impairment loss will be recognized for the excess.